Christmas mantel decorating idea and tips when using candles, classic ball ornaments & fresh greenery.

 More Christmas Fireplace Mantel Decorating Ideas

 To read more about how I created Christmas mantel decorations in my home over the years.
-Click on the caption at the bottom of each photo in the gallery to get to each post.
+Select the greyed-out caption at the bottom of each photo in the gallery to get to each post.